2021 Toronto Argonauts season: Schedule

 The Argonauts initially had a schedule that featured 18 regular season games beginning on June 19 and ending on October 30.
-The team was scheduled to be the home team for a neutral site game on July 10 for a match-up with the Calgary Stampeders.
-However, due to the COVID-19 pandemic in Canada, the Canadian Football League delayed the start of the regular season to August 5, 2021 and the Argonauts began their 14-game season on August 7, 2021.
+The team was scheduled to be the home team for a neutral site game at an unannounced location on July 10 for a match-up with the Calgary Stampeders.
+However, due to the COVID-19 pandemic in Canada, the Canadian Football League delayed the start of the regular season to August 5, 2021, and the Argonauts began their 14-game season on August 7, 2021.

-On August 22, 2021, it was announced that the Edmonton Elks had several players test positive for COVID-19, so the August 26, 2021 game was postponed with the re-scheduled date to be declared once the Elks pass health and safety protocols.
-The CFL announced on September 2, 2021 that the game was re-scheduled for Tuesday, November 16, 2021, where the Argonauts originally had a bye week.
+On August 22, 2021, it was announced that the Edmonton Elks had several players test positive for COVID-19, so the August 26, 2021 game was postponed with the rescheduled date to be declared once the Elks pass health and safety protocols.
+The CFL announced on September 2, 2021, that the game was rescheduled for Tuesday, November 16, 2021, where the Argonauts originally had a bye week.